pnppl/terf-blacklist/CONTRIBUTING.md

 If you understand the uBlacklist syntax, add wildcards as appropriate.
 If not, don't worry about it.

 If you know how to use git, add these to `urls.txt` and submit a pull request.
-If not, put them in a new text file, then [click here make a new issue and attach it.](https://github.com/pnppl/terf-blacklist/issues/new/choose)
+If not, put them in a new text file, then [click here to make a new issue and attach it.](https://github.com/pnppl/terf-blacklist/issues/new/choose)

 # Advanced contributions